ilrWebServices/ilr-website/docs/deployment.md

         fi
       fi

+It is recommended that the CSS cache is cleared on production after deployment since the Acquia server does not clear the cache immediately.

 ### Production Tags

 The Acquia Cloud Workflow interface makes it really easy to deploy a specific tag to production.
 Note that we do not push the production branch to github, but work to keep the current production branch on Acquia up-to-date.
 The typical deployment workflow is as follows: